MattHalloran/ReactGraphQLTemplate/README.md

 8. Press `Ok` to save the task

 ## TypeScript generation debugging
 Sometimes, generating TypeScript will give a "JavaScript heap out of memory" error.
 This is difficult to debug, so it is important that you try to catch these early.
+Sometimes this is caused by packages using different TypeScript versions.

-One way to debug this is by changing `yarn tsc` to `yarn tsc --generate trace-data`.
+If that doesn't solve this issue, you can debug TypeScript by changing `yarn tsc` to `yarn tsc --generate trace-data`.
 This will create a folder called `trace-data`, which contains a log that you can upload to `about://tracing` on Edge or Chrome.
 See [TypeScript's performance tracing guide](https://github.com/microsoft/TypeScript/wiki/Performance#performance-tracing) for more information.

 ## Email setup
 It is often useful to send and receives emails with the website's address.
 Instructions to set that up can be found [here](/docs/MessengerSetup.txt)